Incident DetailsCause of Death:

-He had been able to return fire and killed a 21-year-old suspect, who was an escapee from an Alabama prison while serving a two-to-four-year term for forgery.
+He had been able to return fire and killed a 21-year-old suspect, who was an escapee from an Alabama state prison while serving a two-to-four-year sentence for forgery.

 He was subsequently found guilty of first-degree murder and armed robbery, and sentenced to life in prison.
 He was paroled in December 2003.